 Success is hard work, here is some of what ours looks like.
 Not every hunt affords us the opportunity to put together a cohesive video, but for the hunts that do we get to share the adventure with others.
 The variety of landscapes, game species, and experiences we have been able to capture through the lens of a camera while hunting is incredible.
 Videoing hunts has preserved a part of the many difficulties and accomplishments we have made while hunting and guiding throughout Arizona.
 Check out our hunt categories below; Black Bear, Coues Whitetail, Elk, Mule Deer, Desert Bighorn Sheep, Javelina, Mountain Lion, and Pronghorn.

-Arizona's Black Bears are by far the most challenging species in the state to repeatedly and successfully hunt without the aid of dogs.
-Over the last decade we have become familiar with black bear behavior, habitat preferences, and developing our owe highly effective techniques to consistently find bears.
+Arizona's Black Bears are by far the most challenging species in the state to repeatedly and successfully hunt without the aid of dogs or bait.
+Over the last decade we have become familiar with black bear behavior, habitat preferences, and developing our own highly effective techniques to consistently find bears.
 One of the major challenges while hunting black bears in Arizona is the extreme variety in terrain they inhabit, the availability of food resources, and the extreme ruggedness of their preferred habitat.

 Arizona Spring Rifle Black Bear